Category: Pets & Gardens

 It’s true that dogs can be incredibly destructive to our gardens.
 Some dig holes in all the wrong places.
 Others prefer to poop exactly where we walk.
 Some will tumble and roll over our tender blooms.
 Many will chew exactly what they shouldn’t – like irrigation heads.
 Marking males love to lift their legs to squirt burning pee all over our favorite shrubs, leaving them browned and dead on at least one side.
 Both boys and girls will dig, pee and poop lawns into patchwork quilts.
 And, those are just a few of the worst dog offenses we tolerate, with dismay, from our canine companions.

 I’m not here to wave a magic wand that makes your dog’s area of the garden look as fantastic as the areas Fido can’t forage.
-But, I’ve lived with a lot of dogs in a lot of different garden spaces in my life, which has helped me develop quite a few tricks and tools to buy that might help your garden survive some of the worst poochy offenses.(You can support this blog by buying through our links.
-Purchases made through the affiliate links on this page and others on this site pay a small percentage to Garden Mentors.
-Thank you for buying and helping support us!)
+But, I’ve lived with a lot of dogs in a lot of different garden spaces in my life, which has helped me develop quite a few tricks and tools to buy that might help your garden survive some of the worst poochy offenses.(Qualifying purchases made through affiliate &/or sponsored links on this page and others on this site pay a small percentage to Garden Mentors.)

 November 07, 2014